FSEmbedded/releases-fus/README.txt

 Known Issues

-1. This Release does not support the Silex WLAN chip on the modules efusA7UL
+1. The ADP-mPCIe-Wlan adapter does not work with this release

-There is currently no driver avaialble for the Linux Kernel 5.15 For Silex WLAN chip support, please use the release fsimx6ul-Y2020.03
+ The PCIe card is recogniced correctly, but the mwifiex-pcie driver load.03

 =========================================================================